realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 ## Abstract Classes = The Name of a "General Category or Grouping"  <a name="abstract-classes"></a>
 ###### abstract-classes
-  - ### BIG IDEA — Can we use a `class` as way to define a general category of objects, but doesn't necessarily define the implementation details of the objects?
+  - ### BIG IDEA — Can we use a `class` as way to define a general category of things, and optionally define the default implementation details in the general `class`?
     - ### That way we can create many different kinds of objects with the same "method signature," but have different implementations of the methods.

   - ## ⚠️ Confusing Terminology Alert!
   - I suggest forgetting the word `abstract` and substitute the phrase **_"The General Category."_**